Quick Stats

 Grant application requirements have been documented as follows for those who are invited to apply:

-• Mission statement of the organization
+- Mission statement of the organisation

-• Copy of IRS determination letter or verification of tax-exempt status
+- Copy of IRS determination letter or verification of tax-exempt status

-• Purpose of grant and amount requested
+- Purpose of grant and amount requested

-• Brief history of the organization
+- Brief history of the organisation

-• Summary of prior grants received, if any
+- Summary of prior grants received, if any

-• For requests exceeding $50,000: financial statements including budgets, balance sheet, and income statement with detailed lists of income by source for the most recently ended fiscal year
+- For requests exceeding $50,000: financial statements including budgets, balance sheet, and income statement with detailed lists of income by source for the most recently ended fiscal year

 Getting on Their Radar

 Crystal Charity Ball Connection: Annette Simmons has been a consistent supporter of Crystal Charity Ball beneficiaries, making annual $1 million donations.
-Organizations that are beneficiaries of the Crystal Charity Ball may have visibility with the foundation.
+Organisations that are beneficiaries of the Crystal Charity Ball may have visibility with the foundation.

 Focus on Dallas County Children and Families: Simmons has been described as having a particular interest in "helping the children of Dallas County."
-Organizations with strong track records serving vulnerable children and families in Dallas County align with her documented giving priorities.
+Organisations with strong track records serving vulnerable children and families in Dallas County align with her documented giving priorities.

 Decision Timeline